Resident234/php.net/pages/www.php.net_class.datetime.php.md

 ?>
 ```

 #

-There is a subtle difference between the following two statments which causes JavaScript&apos;s Date object on iPhones to fail.
+There is a subtle difference between the following two statments which causes JavaScript&apos;s Date object on iPhones to fail.<br><br>

 ```
 <?php